 The Biodesign Logo

 Our logo is the graphic representation of our organization and all elements including color, typeface, proportion and positioning of elements meet highly specific standards that provide ASU and the Biodesign Institute with the mechanism for protecting the logo from use by others.
 Consistent use is therefore important for legal reasons, but—as importantly—this consistency builds visual recognition for the symbol representing our organization.
 Because our logo features the ASU symbol as an integral part of the logo and is approved by the University as an “endorsed brand,” it is not necessary to also include an additional ASU logo.
-If there is reason to include both, such as for projects involving multiple ASU units, please contact Deborah Paterick for usage instructions.
+If there is reason to include both, such as for projects involving multiple ASU units, please contact the Biodesign Institute marketing department.

 Key Logo Usage Rules